The Game of Cycles for Grids and Select Theta Graphs: Conclusion

+\begin{conjecture} If we do not consider a degree 1 vertex either a sink or a source, Player 1 has a winning strategy when there is an odd number of total edges, and Player 2 has a winning strategy when there is an even number of total edges. \end{conjecture}

 There are also new versions of the game that could be played.
-The most simple of these would to ignore the geometric drawing of the graph, and to make the object of the game to complete a cycle (as defined in graph theory), rather than a cycle cell.
+The most simple of these would to ignore the geometric drawing of the graph, and to make the object of the game to complete a cycle (as defined in graph theory), rather than a cycle cell (from topology).
 In fact, how much the geometric drawing of a gameboard can affect game play is a nontrivial question.
 Consider Figure \ref{fig:geometry-issue}.
 These two graphs are isomorphic.
 However, because of the cycle cell rules in the Game of Cycles, they must be played differently.
-The image on the left has two cycle cells of length four and two of length three, while the image on the right has three cycle cells of length four and one of length three.
-Knowing when a different board geometry affects the game could be important to understanding the Game of Cycles more generally.
+The image on the left has two cells of length four and two of length three, while the image on the right has three cells of length four and one of length three.
+Knowing when a different drawing of the planar graph affects the game could be important to understanding the Game of Cycles more generally.

 One other step would be to play the Game of Cycles on a tree, thus rendering the ``cycle" aspect worthless.
 In fact, Mathews \cite{mathews2021game} has already begun to consider this topic, naming it the Game of Arrows.
 Specifically, they have focused on 3-legged spider graphs.
 Here, Mathews makes the rule that leaves of the graph can be directed, allowing for some sources and sinks.
 The work in this paper regarding signals and interactions may be effective for this topic.